state-space-models/cuthbert/docs/quickstart.md

 ## Ok so who are the best teams historically?

-??? quote "Code to extract and plot the historical filtered distribution"
+??? quote "Code to extract and plot the historical smoothed distribution"

     ```{.python #quickstart-extract-historical-distribution}
     time_ind_start = -10000